 So what does this mean?
-Obviously, we don’t want any relationship, romantic or otherwise, to go against our deep held values or change us for the worse.
+Obviously, we don’t want any relationship, romantic or otherwise, to go against our deeply held values or change us for the worse.
 But we need to be aware that change is inevitable.

-Without this mind set, it can stop our relationship from working.
+Without this mindset, it can stop our relationship from working.

 I remember a relative telling me that someone he knew broke off a relationship because she wanted the windows open all the time but he wanted them closed.